 Debt-free living comes with many benefits, but these are my favorites!

 But perhaps getting out of debt seems like Mission Impossible to you.
-Take heart from our story.
+If so, take heart from our story.

 Trust me, if two financial idiots like us could do it, so can you!